Types Of Reports

 HTML Report

-Interactive report with left tabs, tables, percentile charts, grouped correlation views, dedicated failed response tables, and summary analytics charts for failure rate, bytes, and status-code-class mix.
-Tabs, tables, and charts are rendered only when they have data, so empty sections are omitted instead of shown as blank placeholders.
-The top-right icon-only Light/Dark toggle defaults to Light.
+Use the HTML report when you want the richest local reading experience.
+It includes left-side tabs, tables, percentile charts, grouped correlation views, dedicated failed-response tables, and summary analytics charts for failure rate, bytes, and status-code-class mix.
+Tabs, tables, and charts only render when they have data, and the top-right icon-only Light or Dark toggle defaults to Light.

 CSV Report